 Social media is a key component of book promotion and content marketing for authors and hashtags are shortcuts that help find like-minded people on social media.
 A hashtag is the keyboard number—pound—symbol that appears as a double-crossed capital "H" and is a metadata device used with social media networks.

 Users will place the hash before a word or a string of words, tagging the words electronically.
 Its use will allow other people to quickly search and locate messages that also contain that tag.
 The social media provider will gather all of the same tags into one stream.

 Hashtags Help Find Your Book's Audience

-What started out as a Twitter "thing," hashtags are now used on all types of social media platforms — Pinterest, Instagram, Tumblr, etc. For purposes of this article, we'll stick to hashtags for authors and other bookish pros.
+What started out as a Twitter "thing," hashtags are now used on all types of social media platforms—Pinterest, Instagram, Tumblr, and others.
+For purposes of this article, we'll stick to hashtags for authors and other bookish pros.

-Specific hashtags for writers and publishing professionals can connect you with like-minded authors and fans, and help you grow your list of followers on Twitter and on other forms of social media.
+Using specific hashtags for writers and publishing professionals can connect you with like-minded authors and fans.
+This connection will help you grow your list of followers on Twitter and on other forms of social media.

 First Hashtag First

 One critically important hashtag for author research purposes is: #mswl